RainingComputers/ShnooTalk/docs/LanguageGuide.md

     " World"
 ```

-#### The `def` keyword
+### The `def` keyword

 If a literal is used in multiple places, it can be aliased or given a name to improve readability.
-Multiline string literals cannot be user with `def`.
+Multiline string literals cannot be used with `def`.

 ```
 def PI 3.14